Costa Rica Volcanoes & Rainforests Trip Costa Rica

 3

-Arriving back at the village, you’ll have a variety of morning options to choose from.
-Some notable options include a cacao and chocolate tour, voluntary work at the San Francisco school, a lecture on sea turtles or the rainforest, or a hill hike up a 110m extinct volcano.
+Next, choose fromĀ a cacao and chocolate tour, voluntary work at the San Francisco school, a lecture on sea turtles or the rainforest, or a hill hike up a 110m extinct volcano. Ā

-In the afternoon, spend some time on a guided tour of Tortuguero village, learning about how its location has shaped its unique Caribbean culture and its dependence on ecotourism.
+In the afternoon, enjoy a guided tour of Tortuguero village, learning about how its location has shaped its unique Caribbean culture and its dependence on ecotourism.Ā

 For your final activity of the day, you can’t miss a visit to the Sea Turtle Conservancy Centre.